jonathantwite/dc-training/Glossary.md

 : The person responsible for accuracy and completeness of register.
   The role codified in *IER* legislation.
   The *aRO* and *ERO* are nearly always the same person in England and Wales (often the Chief Executive of the council), but are usually different people in Scotland.

+Electoral Review
+: Assessment of the number and boundaries of wards or divisions for the purposes of the election.

 Electoral Services Manager
 : A person who reports to the *DSM* and closely manages elections and registrations.